Image

 A competency matrix maps the required competencies against specific organizational roles or individuals, visually representing which competencies are necessary for each role and at which proficiency levels.
 Meanwhile, a skills matrix maps specific skills against employees to identify available skills and skill gaps.

-Explore our in-depth analysis of the competency vs. skills matrix, where we demonstrate how using both simultaneously provides a comprehensive framework for assessing, developing, and leveraging talent within your organization.
+Explore our in-depth analysis of the competency vs. skills matrix, where we showcase how using both simultaneously provides a comprehensive framework for assessing, developing, and leveraging talent within your organization.

 After creating a skills matrix, the next step is to use it to inform decision-making.
 This might mean using the matrix to identify your worker’s missing skills and creating development plans to address those gaps.